Coronavirus (COVID 19) Travel Updates

 - Norway & Svalbard: all arriving passengers must quarantine for 10 days, with the exception of specified countries in Europe.
 The areas that are exempt from quarantine may change rapidly and the overview will be updated every 14 days, at least.

-- Canada: entry to Canada is restricted for non-Canadian citizens at this time, but is exempt from the FCDO advice against all non-essential international travel.
-However there is a requirement to self-isolate on return to the UK.
+- Canada: entry to Canada is restricted for non-Canadian citizens at this time, and the FCDO currently advices against all but essential travel.
 In additions there are local and provincial restrictions regarding travel between and within certain parts of Canada.

-- Australia & New Zealand: entry not permitted at this time and this is unlikely to be change until October at the earliest.
-However, both countries are included in the list of those which are exempt from quarantine on return to the UK.
+- Australia & New Zealand: visitor entry is not permitted at this time and this is unlikely to be change until October at the earliest.

 What happens if I choose to postpone, change or cancel my trip?